erthink/libmdbx/README.md

 ### Project Status

-**MDBX is under _active development_**, database format and API aren't stable at least until 2018Q2.
+**MDBX is under _active development_**, database format and API aren't stable at least until 2018Q3.
 New version won't be backwards compatible.
 Main focus of the rework is to provide clear and robust API and new features.

+Nowadays MDBX intended for Linux and support Windows (since Windows Server 2008) as complementary platform.
+Support for other OS could be implemented on commercial basis.
+However such enhancements (i.e. pull requests) could be accepted in mainstream only when corresponding public and free Countinious Integration service will be available.

 ## Contents